 Introduction

-From the earliest days of the universe, massive explosions have been rsponsible for the chaotic separation of structured materials.
+From the earliest days of the universe, massive explosions have been responsible for the chaotic separation of structured materials.
 During the explosion process, shockwaves (or shock shells) are formed due to gradients in pressure and heat released from the detonation’s center.
 Interacting with the surrounding environment, the pressure and temperature gradients bend the path of optical rays traced to the viewer from the background.
 The video frame below from this source captures the pressure- and temperature-induced refractive index changes, as the hills in the background are seen to “bend” around the shock shell.

 Unfortunately, the ability to see a detonation only slightly improves our ability to understand it better, let alone the chance of understanding the geometry of the explosive device.
 Luckily, physics and detonation experts have poured countless hours into developing high-fidelity physics-based models to simulate pressure, temperature, and velocity profiles of various detonation scenarios.
 One such software is CTH from Sandia National Laboratories.
 For a well-defined detonation and its environment, the software is able to produce 1-dimensional spatiotemporal data of the detonation’s shockwave.